ChrisIT9/Females-Enraged-Bot-0024/README.md

 node bot.js --name "Github" --adjective "Nice" --times 99 --rapname "Lil Biggie"
 ```

--u: If provided, it'll try to upload the image to Cloudinary and then to Facebook.
-Won't work if you don't have an .env file with the required fields in it (Off by default).
+-u: If provided, the bot will try to upload the image to Cloudinary and then to Facebook.
+Won't work if you don't have an .env file with the required fields in it.
+(Off by default).

 Example:
 ```